Golden Boy (musical): Productions

-An original cast recording was released by Capitol Records.
+An original cast recording was released by Capitol Records, which had invested $200,000 in the production.
 One song from the score, "This Is the Life", later became a hit in a cover version recorded by Matt Monro.
 Art Blakey recorded a jazz version of the score in 1964 and Quincy Jones' Golden Boy (Mercury, 1964) featured three versions of the theme.

 Davis reprised his role for the 1968 West End production at the London Palladium, the first book musical ever to play in the theatre.

 Porchlight Music Theatre presented Golden Boy as a part of "Porchlight Revisits" in which they stage three forgotten musicals per year.
 It was in Chicago, Illinois in February 2014.
 It was directed by Chuck Smith, choreographed by Dina DiCostanzio, and music directed by Austin Cook.

 In other media

 Necco (New England Confectionery Company) created a short-lived candy bar inspired by Davis and the musical.
 It was called "Golden Boy".